Ethic review of animal experiments

 How to apply

-- Contact the designated superintendent at your animal facility to let them know you are planning to submit an application for ethical evaluation of an animal experiment.
+- Contact the designated expert at your animal facility to inform that you are planning to submit an application for ethical evaluation of an animal experiment.

-- Plan your experiment in consultation with the designated superintendent, the designated veterinarian and the technical staff at all animal facilities involved in the experiment (also at facilities where only a minor part of the experiment will be carried out).
+- Plan your experiment and write a draft (only for the consultation, the application must be done in the e-service).
+The draft shall be done in consultation with the designated veterinarian, the designated expert and a representative of the technical staff at the animal facility/facilities that is involved in the experiment (also at facilities where only a minor part of the experiment will be carried out).
 Put together an application.
-The consultation is coordinated by the designated superintendent.
+The consultation is coordinated by the designated expert.

 - Login to the e-service and apply.
 It is you who are research group leader/project director that must apply.
 The designated superintendent must approve the application.
-A message will be sent via email to the designated superintendent when there is an application to review.
+If you as a research group leader does not consult the veterinarian and the expert before submitting your ethical application, you may be denied by the permit holder at KI to conduct research at KI's animal facilities.

 - An application fee must be paid to the Swedish Board of Agriculture.
+You pay the fee in the Swedish Board of Agriculture’s web store.
 When you pay by credit card, or order an invoice, you will receive an order number.
-The order number needs to be included on the application form.
+The order number needs to be included in the application form.
 The invoice itself does not have to be paid at the time you submit your application to the ethical committee.
 Application fee for ethical evaluation (page in Swedish at Jordbruksverket.se)

 - The Stockholm ethical committee sends out an email to everyone who has submitted an application.
 The mail is usually sent within 2 weeks and contains general information and, when applicable, remarks specific to the application.
 An applicant who has not received such an e-mail, even though three weeks have passed since the application was sent, shall control the application in the online services.
 There can be a problem due to a technical issue or the application may not have been completed.